Been reading our updates, but don’t understand what a word means? Want to learn more about how your working conditions are decided? Read on!

 The Table: (bargaining slang) Negotiating session where each side attempts to reach a compromise around each issue brought forward.

 Teaching Assistant: A Teaching Assistant is a TSSU bargaining unit employee who is appointed for a semester to assist in tutorial and/or laboratory instruction and/or related matters.

-Tutor Marker: A Tutor/Marker is a bargaining unit employee who is appointed for a semester to provide assistance with instruction and advice to students in a distance education credit course, to mark the assignments submitted by the students in the course, and to provide feedback to the students.
-A Tutor/Marker shall be responsible to the Course Supervisor.
+Tutor/Marker: A Tutor/Marker is a bargaining unit employee who is appointed for a semester to provide assistance with instruction and advice to students in a distance education credit course, to mark the assignments submitted by the students in the course and provide feedback to the students.
+A Tutor/Marker is responsible to the Course Supervisor

-Union Members: The Union Constitution, voted on by the members, defines Union Membership, and a Union member may not be currently in the bargaining unit: TSSU has many Union members not currently in the bargaining unit because the TSSU’s constitution defines membership as extending two semesters beyond the last teaching appointment.
-Some other unions represent a number of bargaining units, but TSSU represents only one.
+Union Member (as defined by TSSU): Membership in the Union is defined by the Union Constitution, which is voted on or amended by the members.
+Therefore it is possible to be a Union member and not currently be in the bargaining unit.
+TSSU has many Union members that are not currently bargaining unit members because the TSSU’s constitution defines membership as extending two semesters beyond your last teaching appointment.
+This is because our members often teach 1 or 2 terms a year, regularly.

-WorkSafe BC (WCB): WorkSafe (formerly, and still by some people, known as the Workers’ Compensation Board, or WCB), is the BC Provincial agency legally responsible for regulating and enforcing health and safety standards.
-Under the WorkSafe Occupational Health and Safety Regulations (regulation 3.12), for instance, all workers in BC have the right to a process to refuse to do work that could endanger themselves or another person.
-Other regulations govern all workplace hazards, protection from chemical exposures, and blood borne pathogens, for example.
+Union Member (as defined by the Labour Board): the people who count as members of the Union.
+Some unions represent multiple bargaining units.
+WorkSafe BC (WCB): WorkSafe (otherwise known as WCB), is the body in BC legally responsible to regulate and enforce health and safety standards in the province of BC.
+Under the WorkSafe Occupational Health and Safety Regulations, for instance, all workers in BC have the right to refuse to do work that could endanger themselves or another person, and there is a process to follow in this case (regulation 3.12).
+There are also regulations governing all workplace hazards, protection from chemical exposures, blood borne pathogens etc.